Xin Tian Di Shanghai

 Xin Tian Di is divided into two parts: the South Block and the North Block.
 The South Block mainly consists of modern architecture with Shikumen architecture as an accompaniment.
 Its North Block kept the old Shikumen architecture style, forming a contrast to the modern South Block.

 This block with an area of 25,000 square meters (6.2 acres) and opened in the middle of 2002 is for Xin Tian Di shopping, entertainment and leisure.
 This glass wall building has a very modern atmosphere.
 Besides Xin Tian Di restaurants from all over the world, boutiques, fashionable ornament shops, food courts, cinemas, Xin Tian Di bars and one-stop fitness centers provide places of leisure and entertainment for customers and tourists from home and abroad.

 Composed of antique Shikumen buildings with inner modern design, decoration and equipment, the North Block features upscale stores and restaurants with cuisine from different countries such as France, Brazil, America, Japan, Germany and Italy, fully revealing the international level of Xin Tian Di.

-Xingye Lu, the dividing line between two blocks, is the Site of the First National Congress of the Communist Party of China.
+Xingye Rd, the dividing line between two blocks, is the Site of the First National Congress of the Communist Party of China.
 The Shikumen buildings along two sides of the street have become the scenery embodying both the historical and artistic features of the city.

 Xin Tian Di attracts the eyes of people from all over the world.
 Famous stars open their restaurants or shops here, which become good places for fans to communicate with their idols.
 Except for that, the fascinating cabaret and cellar dinning room of the French restaurant, the inspiring rock music played by the Japanese music restaurant and the folk performance of South America in the Brazilian restaurant leave people with great impressions.